Rayza-Slyce/bugslyce/README.md

 - `lab-root-light` uses the expected local dirbuster small wordlist and is a broader optional root-only profile.

-`lab-root-light` is not part of the one-command MVP pipeline.
-It should be planned explicitly and, for larger multi-origin runs, executed one immutable planned step at a time.
+`lab-root-light` is not yet part of the one-command MVP pipeline.

 ### Evidence Pack Export